-The one skill you need is one that most people don’t seem to possess:
+The one skill every job seeker needs is one that most people don’t seem to possess:

 Being a good listener